argyleink/Bolt/README.md

 `grunt subl` will open it for you =)

+#### Easy Build config file
+See `build.coffee`.
+Manage all your scripts in 1 location: bower files, jade files, stylus, etc. This is simpler than having them scattered around, and it also enabled Jade and Stylus to iterate over the objects.

 #### Clean Grunt task architecture
 See the `tasks/` directory.
 All Grunt work is written in coffeescript because it's pretty, no other reason.
 Checkout the Gruntfile, notice no long file mess!
 Clean and easy to CRUD.
 Very easy task management, sharing, readability, etc.